Call for tenders: Researchers for Nuclear Weapons Ban Monitor

 Grethe Lauglo Østern, NPA’s Managing Editor of Nuclear Weapons Ban Monitor

-The bid shall be sent via email to the email address provided below, along with an indication of the area(s) of work you wish to contribute to and which weeks you would be available for during the first half of 2019.
+The bid shall be sent via email to the email address provided below, along with an indication of the area(s) of work you wish to contribute to and which weeks you would be available for during 2020.
 The bid must contain a price structure and any special conditions under which the consultancy will be performed.

-with the following text in the subject line: «Ban Monitor Consultant 2019»
+with the following text in the subject line: «Ban Monitor Consultancy 2020»

 Bids arriving after the deadline may be rejected.
 The bid shall be valid for 30 days after the tender deadline.
 Costs related to the development of the bid will not be refunded.